aukspot/dles/README.md

 - [Refiner](https://nibble.games/refiner/) - Refine the numbers in the grid by grouping them based on each of the requirements.
 - [regexle.com](https://regexle.com) - Fill in the hexagon with sequences of characters that match the regular expressions listed around the edges.
 - [Sequences](https://www.dailyfastgames.com/#/sequences) - Guess the next number in today's sequence.
-- [Shikaku of the day](https://shikakuofthe.day) - 5 daily Shikaku puzzles where you partition a grid into rectangles whose areas match the number inside them.
 - [Stars](https://inkwellgames.com/games/stars) - Distribute stars strategically across the grid without letting them touch.
 - [Sudoku Shift](https://coffeefirst.games/sudoku-shift/) - Solve three sudokus in sequence, each one bigger than the previous.
 - [Summle](https://summle.net) - Reach the target number using the given numbers and operations.
 Includes a junior mode and hard mode.